 Companies agree the legacy context fetch procedure can be reused as a baseline to support anchor relocation scenario for SDT.
 Any enhancement will be discussed later.

-Inform RAN2 of reusing the existing context fetch procedure.
+Inform RAN2 of reusing the existing context fetch procedure with some enhancements.

 Issue 2